 Get your share of more than $1 trillion in tax deductions

 The most recent numbers show that more than 45 million of us itemized deductions on our 1040s—claiming $1.2 trillion dollars’ worth of tax deductions.
 That’s right: $1,200,000,000,000!
 That same year, taxpayers who claimed the standard deduction accounted for $747 billion.
 Some of those who took the easy way out probably shortchanged themselves.
 (If you turned age 65 in 2018, remember that you deserve a bigger standard deduction than younger folks.)

 Here are our 10 most overlooked tax deductions.
 Claim them if you deserve them, and keep more money in your pocket.

 1. State sales taxes

 This write-off makes sense primarily for those who live in states that do not impose an income tax.
 We’re lookin’ at you, Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.
 Here’s why this is a factor.
-You must choose between deducting state and local income taxes, or state and local sales taxes.
-For most citizens of income-tax-states, the income tax deduction usually is a better deal.
-IRS has tables for residents of states with sales taxes showing how much they can deduct.
-But the tables aren’t the last word.
+You must choose between deducting state and local income taxes or state and local sales taxes.
+For most citizens of income-taxing-states, the state and local income tax deduction is usually the better deal.

 2. Reinvested dividends

 This isn’t really a tax deduction, but it is a subtraction that can save you a lot of money.
 And it's one that many taxpayers miss.
 If, like most investors, you have mutual fund dividends automatically invested in extra shares, remember that each reinvestment increases your “tax basis” in the stock or mutual fund.
 That, in turn, reduces the amount of taxable capital gain (or increases the tax-saving loss) when you sell your shares.